featured image

 Another example, of charges, including labour, on which VAT is not chargeable is the installation of solar panels.

-Other work carried out may be subject to VAT at the reduced rate of 5%.
-For example, work carried out on a building being converted into a dwelling.
+Other work carried out may be subject to VAT at the reduced rate of 5%, such as work on a building being converted into a dwelling.

 Occasionally labour costs will be outside the scope of VAT.
 For example, labour included within the cost of an MOT test.
 However, VAT is charged on labour costs for car repairs and maintenance.